* Note: Fines indicated as F# and listed on accompanying fine schedule

-4.2 Each player, including reserve team and youth players, and team official (excluding female attendants), must have an ASA approved photo identification card, issued by the player’s local District or league office, at each game or they will be considered an illegal participant in the game.
+4.2 Each player including reserve team and youth players, and team official (excluding female attendants), must have an ASA approved photo identification card, issued by the player’s local District or league office, at each game or they will be considered an illegal participant in the game.

 4.3 Any registered youth player is able to play in the AMSL.